ryarnyah/pkcs11-go-proxy/README.md

 Can be used to make a bridge with PKCS#11 windows-only module to use it on linux.

+(Info) You can get small binaries compressed with UPX (prefixed by 's' in releases).

 ## Usage
 ### Generate certs
 ```bash